 - 5.1.
 The Applicant is required to complete an application form according to the template in Annex A. - 5.2.
 The Applicant is required to state clearly concrete project milestones and a budget showing all expenditures and justifications in association with the milestones.
-The budget must be consistent to the Funding Scope as stipulated in Section 2.

-- 5.3.
-The application form, with endorsement from an authority of the relevant Department and Faculty in Section E (for Student PIC) and/or Appendix (for PIC or members who are CUHK full-time employees), and Supporting Documents as listed in Section C of Annex A in hard copy, must be submitted in person to ORKTS at Unit 1A, 1/F, Innoport, The Inter-University Hall by 5:00pm on Thursday, 12 November 20204.
+The budget must be consistent to the Funding Scope as stipulated in Section 2. - 5.3.
+The application form, with endorsement from an authority of the relevant Department and Faculty in Section E (for Student PIC) and/or Appendix (for PIC or members who are CUHK full-time employees), and Supporting Documents as listed in Section C of Annex A in hard copy, must be submitted in person to ORKTS at Unit 1A, 1/F, Innoport, The Inter-University Hall by 5:00pm on Friday, 17 November 2023.
 Sufficient time should be allowed for obtaining the endorsement in Section E and/or Appendix, which will normally take at least 2 weeks.
-Incomplete application will NOT be processed. - 5.4.
-All applications will be reviewed by the CUHK members of the Vetting Panel.
-Shortlisted applicants will be invited to attend an interview to give a short presentation and answer questions in front of the full Vetting Panel including external assessors in mid-December 2020.
+Incomplete application will NOT be processed.